Lipids

 Application of Phospholipids in the Food Industry

-In the food industry, phospholipids serve crucial roles as emulsifiers, allowing oils to blend seamlessly with water.
-One of the most common phospholipids used is lecithin, typically derived from edible oils.
-Lecithin acts as a food additive in products like bread, solid chocolate, and various confections, enhancing texture and stability.
+Phospholipids play essential roles in the food industry, primarily as emulsifiers that help oils blend smoothly with water.
+A common example is lecithin, usually sourced from edible oils.
+It acts as a food additive in items like bread, chocolate, and confections, improving texture and stability.